tylermjohn/grant-trader-app/README.md

 - **Prediction System**: Make predictions about future grant amounts by organization and year
 - **User Profiles**: Track your prediction accuracy with charts and statistics
 - **Leaderboards**: See how your predictions compare to other users
-- **Automated Data Updates**: Regular scraping of OP/CG and SFF websites for new grants
+- **Automated Data Updates**: Regular scraping of OP/CG, SFF, and Manifund websites for new grants
 - **Prediction Resolution**: Automatic resolution of predictions when new grant data becomes available

 ## Technology Stack